Storidge/cio-user-docs/cookbook/storidge_with_minikube.md

 ### Start Minikube with none driver for VirtualBox

-When running minikube inside a VM, specify the none driver to skip creation of an additional VM layer.
+When running minikube inside a VM, specify the `none` driver to skip creation of an additional VM layer.
 ```
 minikube start --vm-driver=none
 ```

-Set `none` as default driver.
+Minikube provides basic commands to start, stop, get status and delete the cluster.
+Configure `none` as default driver so you can just run `minikube start` when restarting the cluster.
 ```
 minikube config set vm-driver none
 ```